MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-enhance.md

 ### Runtime checks

 You can compile one set of binaries for all of your Windows users regardless of which version of Windows they run.
-Your app calls UWP APIs only if the user is runs your app as a packaged app on Windows 10.
+Your application calls UWP APIs only if the user is runs your application as a packaged application on Windows 10.

 The easiest way to add runtime checks to your code is to install this Nuget package: [Desktop Bridge Helpers](https://www.nuget.org/packages/DesktopBridge.Helpers/) and then use the ``IsRunningAsUWP()`` method to gate off all UWP code. see this blog post for more details: [Desktop Bridge - Identify the application's context](https://blogs.msdn.microsoft.com/appconsult/2016/11/03/desktop-bridge-identify-the-applications-context/).